 Angelina served as a full scholarship graduate assistant while completing her masters in orchestral conducting from Illinois State University in 2015.
 She frequently directed the Illinois State Symphony Orchestra, Chamber Orchestra, and String Project’s “Sinfonia”.

 Ms. McLaughlin-Heil was head cello teacher and assistant conductor at the PIYO Music Festival in Guangzhou, China in the summer of 2017.
 Angelina has recently been named the director of the Belleville Philharmonic beginning strings for the Youth Orchestra in Belleville, Illinois.
 Ms. McLaughlin-Heil has played as principal cellist of the Waukegan Symphony Orchestra, the Florissant Valley Symphony Orchestra, and Alton Symphony Orchestra.
 She currently performs on cello with the Belleville Philharmonic, University City Symphony Orchestra, and the St. Louis Philharmonic Orchestras while running a private lesson studio in Highland, Illinois.
-She is a member of the Musicians’ Association of St. Louis, part of the American Federation of Musicians.
+She is a member of Musicians’ Association of St. Louis (AFM Local 2-197).

 Twinda Murry, a native St. Louisan, began playing violin at the age of eight.
 She completed a bachelor of music in performance and education at Southern Illinois University at Edwardsville and has done graduate work at Southern Illinois University at Edwardsville and at the University of Missouri St. Louis.
 Her teachers included Deberah Haferkamp, R. Kent Perry, and John Kendall.